sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 Click on the project and you will be brought to the project console which shows that there is no workload running.

 Now switch to the ``Developer`` perspective by clicking on the ``Administrator`` left-menu item at the top and selecting ``Developer``.
-You will now see the Developer perspective which focuses on everything that a developer would be concerned about.
+You will see the Developer perspective which focuses on everything that a developer would be concerned about.

 You can now deploy a container by clicking on the ``+Add`` menu item.